 An award-winning book about Bubba Brayna, a very old lady who is famous for her amazing latkes.
 Everyone in the village has grown to love them.
-Now that she is 97 and can't venture out to celebrate Hanukkah, she invites everyone into her home instead.
+Now that she is 97 and can't venture out to celebrate, she invites everyone into her home instead.
 A sneaky bear is drawn to the delicious aromas coming from Bubba Brayna's kitchen.
 The latkes are warm and ready for the rabbi and other special village guests.
 When Bubba mistakes the bear for the rabbi, she allows him full access to her goodies.
 Then the real guests arrive and there are no more left for them to enjoy.
-A humorous and heartwarming story of sharing and togetherness perfect for Hanukkah.
+A humorous and heartwarming story of sharing and togetherness perfect for the holiday.

 Best Children's Hanukkah Books